Emergency-Response-Demo/erdemo.io/gettingstarted.md

    Where the rescuee resides.
 Also known as a *way-point*.

 5. **Shelters**
    Also known as *Evacuation Centers* or *Drop-off points*.
 This is where the responders need to drop off rescuees.
+There are multiple rescue shelters that they can deliver each boatload of evacuees to.
+Shelters are currently assumed to have an infinite capacity.
+Shelters can be added or removed by an *incident commander*.

 6. **Disaster Location**
    The default *disaster location* of the Emergency Response application is the city / beach resort of Wilmington, North Carolina, USA.